VeroCityDevs/api-doc/docs/api/Cameras/index.md

 | url | The camera url from where the image comes from. | string |

 ## The Request Syntax
-Use the following call to get a list of public real time cameras of the platform.
+Use the following call to get a list of public real time cameras of the platform:
-To get access of a single camera simply add its ID to the end of the request url as follows: `http://{{base_url}}/public/Cameras/Live/{{camera_id}}`.

 ```bash
 curl --request GET \